-Yale is extremely proud of its strong commitment to a diverse community, equal opportunity, and accessibility to all candidates from any part of the world, regardless of citizenship.
-There is a network of support at Yale University to help and support DACA and undocumented students, including access to experts, lawyers and financial support.
+Yale University, under the leadership of Yale's presidents, has long advocated for a permanent solution for undocumented students.
+Yale is extremely proud of its strong commitment to a diverse community, equal opportunity and accessibility to all candidates from any part of the world, regardless of citizenship, who show great academic and personal promise.
+There is a network of support at Yale University to help and support DACA and undocumented students, including access to experts, lawyers and financial support to help any Yale student who faces legal action as a result of any changes in the DACA program.
 Yale's Office of International Students & Scholars (OISS) is one place to start and can refer you to other campus resources (see below).
-For more information, please contact Ozan Say [1].
+For more information contact Ozan Say [1].